Updated May 05, 2026 — Windows 11 24H2 & Windows 10 22H2 Verified

 I've helped thousands of Windows users debug headphone detection issues across forums, support tickets, and direct troubleshooting sessions.
 The same root causes come up again and again.
 Here's what's actually going on when Windows ignores your headphones:

-• Audio driver overwritten by Windows Update: Feature updates like Windows 11 24H2 replace your manufacturer's Realtek or Intel driver with a generic one that loses jack-switching capability entirely.
+Audio driver overwritten by Windows Update: Feature updates like Windows 11 24H2 replace your manufacturer's Realtek, IDT, or Intel driver with a generic one that loses jack-switching capability entirely.

-• Realtek jack detection not triggered: The Realtek popup that asks "what did you just plug in?" never appeared — so Windows never confirmed it was headphones.
+Realtek / IDT / Intel SST jack detection not triggered: The audio manager popup that asks "what did you just plug in?" never appeared — so Windows never confirmed it was headphones.

 The good news: almost all of these are software fixes.
-Only the last point might involve hardware.
-Let's rule out hardware first — plug your headphones into a phone or a second PC.
+Only physical port damage might involve hardware.
+Rule out hardware first — plug your headphones into a phone or a second PC.
 If they produce sound there, you are dealing with a Windows problem, not a broken headphone.

 Identify Your Headphone Type Before You Start